 Why Corporate Programs Must Include Meditation and Mindfulness

-True wisdom and understanding comes from two things: knowledge and experience.
+True wisdom and understanding come from two things: knowledge and experience.
 Both are necessary for becoming an expert in anything.

 A doctor cannot become a doctor just by reading books.
 Nor can they just start cutting people open and hoping for the best.
 They need both knowledge and experience before they can become a doctor.